Thomas J. Geary: Biography

 He studied law at St. Ignatius College.

 He was admitted to the bar in 1877 and commenced practice in Petaluma, California, moving to Santa Rosa, California, in 1882.

 He served as district attorney of Sonoma County, California, in 1883 and 1884.

 He resumed the practice of law.

 Congress

 Geary was elected as a Democrat to the Fifty-first Congress to fill the vacancy caused by the resignation of John J. De Haven.

 He was reelected to the Fifty-second and Fifty-third Congresses and served from December 9, 1890, to March 3, 1895.

 He was an unsuccessful candidate for reelection in 1894 to the Fifty-fourth Congress.

 Representative Geary and wrote and sponsored the Geary Act, a United States law passed by Congress on May 5, 1892, that extended the Chinese Exclusion Act of 1882.
-It added onerous new requirements, such as requiring every Chinese residents of the United States to carry a resident permit at all times.
+It added onerous new requirements, such as requiring every Chinese resident of the United States to carry a resident permit at all times.
 Failure to carry the permit was punishable by deportation or a year of hard labor.
 In addition, Chinese citizens were not allowed to bear witness in court, and could not receive bail in habeas corpus proceedings.